EckigerLuca/eckigerluca/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a re-write of my bot in JavaScript
+- 🔭 I’m currently working on a my bot Darling!
 - 📫 How to reach me: Discord?
 EckigerLuca#0001
 - ⚡ Fun fact: I like raccoons